juankti/SerialScope/readme.md

 Instead of using string-based printing (like `Serial.print()`), the MCU must send the raw 8-bit ADC readings directly over the serial port.
 The baud rate must then be matched in the software settings and data will instantly appear on the grid.

 ### Acknowledgments & Third-Party Libraries
-* **[PocketFFT](https://gitlab.mpcdf.mpg.de/mtr/pocketfft):** The Fast Fourier Transform calculations in this software are powered by `pocketfft` (C++ version), authored by Martin Reinecke.
+* **[PocketFFT](https://github.com/mreineck/pocketfft):** The Fast Fourier Transform calculations in this software are powered by `pocketfft` (C++ version), authored by Martin Reinecke.
 It was chosen for its outstanding performance and lightweight header-only implementation.
 * **[QCustomPlot](https://www.qcustomplot.com/):** Used for the high-performance plotting and rendering of the oscilloscope graphs.

 ## Example
+Rolling mode:
 <img width="800" height="450" alt="rolling" src="https://github.com/user-attachments/assets/2b33c496-2fe3-4a8b-a60c-4291cc296ebc" />